 The one thing that stops us in our tracks about this product is the price.
 It is double the cost of most models.
 And while it is, in our opinion, better than the rest of the field, you're talking about a significant extra investment for relatively minor improvements.
 However, if you really like the idea of not having to get your hand anywhere near the steam valve, or really like to make ribs, this is an excellent machine that is probably worth the extra cost.

 Best Buy on a Tight Budget

 All of the pressure cookers we tested were able to achieve high quality, controlled cooking environments in our testing.
 So when you pay more, you're generally paying for more user friendly interfaces and easier to clean designs rather than better cooking abilities.
-If you don't mind dealing with a little extra cleaning and some user-interface idiosyncrasies, the Tayama TMC-60XL offers almost all of the cooking performance of our top picks for only $60.
+If you don't mind dealing with a little extra cleaning and some user-interface idiosyncrasies, the Tayama TMC-60XL offers almost all of the cooking performance of our top picks for appreciably less.

 Apart from some quirky controls, the biggest downside of the Tayama is the fact that it doesn't have a saute function.
 This means you'll have to saute the onions and garlic for things like chili in a separate skillet, and then transfer them to the pressure cooker.
 Most of the other models we tested take the one-pot-meal adage more seriously, allowing you to saute right in the pot before adding the rest of the ingredients on top.
 So the Tayama will create an extra dish or two when cooking certain meals, but that feels like a small price to pay if you're just looking to get the expediency of pressure cooking on the cheap.